HL7/FHIRPath/input/pages/index.md

 ### Boolean logic
 For all boolean operators, the collections passed as operands are first evaluated as Booleans (as described in <<Singleton Evaluation of Collections>>).
 The operators then use three-valued logic to propagate empty operands.

 > Note: To ensure that FHIRPath expressions can be freely rewritten by underlying implementations, there is no expectation that an implementation respect short-circuit evaluation.
 With regard to performance, implementations may use short-circuit evaluation to reduce computation, but authors should not rely on such behavior, and implementations must not change semantics with short-circuit evaluation.
-If short-circuit evaluation is needed to avoid effects (e.g. runtime exceptions), use the `iff()` function.
+If short-circuit evaluation is needed to avoid effects (e.g. runtime exceptions), use the `iif()` function.

 #### and